haletothewood/CV/README.md

 Previously, as a contracts manager, outdoor education director and gym manager I have been involved in a range of digital and technological projects that have, over time, inspired me to take a leap and pursue a career in tech.
 From teaching myself basic html and css via YouTube videos and the fundamentals of both Ruby and Javascript via Codecademy I now find myself enrolled at [Makers Academy](http://www.makersacademy.com/), a highly selective 12 week coding bootcamp designed to produce work-ready software developers.

-Upon completion of the course I will be looking for a role in an progressive and challenging environment within an ambitious company that allows me to continue to develop best coding practices.
+Upon completion of the course I will be looking for a role in an progressive and challenging environment within an ambitious company that allows me to continue to develop and grow as a developer.

-I work best when I am striving towards a mission, vision and values that I can truly believe in and that my productivity is strongly linked with both my own goals and that of the company.
+I work best when I am striving towards a mission, vision and values that I can truly believe in and where productivity is strongly linked with both my own goals and that of the company.

 __Tech Skills__: Ruby, TDD, Pair-Programming, Agile, XP Values, Version Control